 Musicians, composers, producers and publishers have long seen placing music in film and TV as the metaphorical “gold mine” of building long-term residual income.
 But music placement in video games is rapidly becoming an essential component of diversifying music licensing income.
 Composition, production and editing work in gaming can also be a boon.

 Why?
 The video game industry brings in more annual revenue than the film and music industries combined.
 The digital age — streaming — has cut traditional sales revenue for the music industry.
 But advances in interactive entertainment technology like online gaming have enabled exponential growth in the video game industry.
 And, just like movies and TV, today’s advanced video games need vast amounts of music and audio.
 So it makes sense that many music professionals are now working solely in game audio production.

 Of course, composing and producing music for interactive entertainment technologies (i.e. video games) shares a great deal with producing live or studio music.
-This intersection between industries is the focal point of the Southern Utah University (SUU) online Master of Music (M.M.) with an Emphasis in Music Technology – Studio and Game Audio Technology Track, which prepares students for a number of interesting careers in music and entertainment.
+This intersection between industries is the focal point of the Southern Utah University (SUU) online Master of Music (M.M.) in Music Technology – Studio Technology Emphasis, which prepares students for a number of interesting careers in music and entertainment.

 What Will I Learn in This Master’s Program?

 Coursework in this program covers a breadth of topics aimed at providing students with a versatile array of music-related skills, all integral to building a successful career in modern music production.
 Students develop core knowledge and skills surrounding audio recording, live sound production, electronic music composition, music history and the music business from the technological perspective.

 Students further explore their interests by choosing either the studio technology emphasis or the game audio technology emphasis.
 Both areas of emphasis delve into the nuances of scoring for film, the common business matters involved, and the history and development of electronic music.
 Both areas of emphasis also include a capstone project.